WaliurRashid/IzaanSchoolDevOps-Wali/06-auto-scaling/README.md

 using the CLI.
 Observe Auto Scaling as it launches a replacement instance.
 Take note of what it does with the instance you marked unhealthy.

+> Ans: The instance which was marked unhealthy was automatically terminated once the replacement instance created.

 #### Lab 6.2.4: Troubleshooting Features